 Walk

-- The walk is a natural, flat-footed, four-beat gait.
+- A natural, flat-footed, four-beat gait

-- The horse should be alert and move straight with a stride of reasonable length in relation to its body.
+- The horse should be alert and move straight with a stride of reasonable length in relation to its body

 Jog

-- The jog is a smooth, ground-covering, two-beat diagonal gait.
+- A smooth, ground-covering, two-beat diagonal gait

-- The horse should exhibit forward movement that is square and balanced.
+- The horse should exhibit forward movement that is square and balanced

 Lope

-- The horse should appear relaxed and smooth and be ridden at a speed that is natural to the horse’s way of going.
+- The horse should appear relaxed and smooth and be ridden at a speed that is natural to the horse’s way of going

 Judging